 Now, the wide-bottom of the Citadel Water Pot synergizes with the brush holder design.
 If I’m reaching for a brush resting on top of the water pot, this would increase the risk for tipping the water pot, if my hand knocks into the container.

 No worries here though; see that wide-bottom.
+Low to no risk of small bump causing a tip-over.

 On the inside of the Citadel Water Pot, you’ll see textured ribs or grooves on the bottom and sides that I realized could be used to gently agitate the bristles of your brush as you rinse them.
 After using this water pot in a painting session, I am convinced it works.